Introduction to Grassland

 Little variability in botanical composition – mainly the sown variety

-High stocking rates and productivity as very good land
+High stocking rates and productivity as very good land - How do we encourage growth of top quality grasses?

 Top quality grasses are short and leafy as they have a high concentration of sugars an starch.